Terroir & the wine's chemistryPart 5 of 9

 Kort fortalt

-• Glucose and fructose are broken down through glycolysis into pyruvate, which is converted into ethanol and CO2, while NAD+ is regenerated.
+• Glucose and fructose are converted via glycolysis into pyruvate and onward into ethanol and CO2, while NAD+ is regenerated to keep the process going.

 Ofte stillede spørgsmål